Equine Facilitated Psychotherapy (EFP)

-Dr. Amanda N. Trent is excited to be part of the Dream Catchers team after recently moving back to Williamsburg.
-Originally from Michigan, Dr. Trent moved to Virginia Beach in 2005 to complete her graduate school training at Regent University where she received both her Master’s and Doctorate degree in Clinical Psychology.
+Amanda N. Trent, Psy.D., completed her graduate school training at Regent University where she received both her Master’s and Doctorate degree in Clinical Psychology.
 Since being licensed as a Clinical Psychologist, she has worked in private practice with children, teens, and adults, providing individual therapy, psychological testing, neurofeedback, and group therapy in various places around the state.
 She was the Clinical Director of the Sexual Assault Resource Agency, a community-based mental health agency and a rape crisis center.
-One of her specialties is using principles of Dialectical Behavior Therapy (DBT) in her work with clients.
+Her specialties include Dialectical Behavior Therapy (DBT).
 Dr. Trent has also been trained in Trauma-Focused Cognitive Behavioral Therapy, EMDR Level 1 and 2, and Sexual Identity Therapy Level 1 by M. Yarhouse.
 She has received trauma training through Green Cross Academy of Traumatology and is a Compassion Fatigue Educator and Therapist.
 Dr. Trent is passionate about providing excellent clinical care to anyone who desires to build a life worth living, especially those with a trauma history.

 How to Register

-- Complete the equine therapy application and return it to Beth Yurkovac, Operations Manager.
-CLICK HERE here for the application.
+- Complete the application below and return it to email@example.com

 - A staff member will contact you upon receipt of your application to schedule your appointments based on Dr. Trent’s availability.